hydephp/hydephp.com/_pages/legal.md

 [contribute to this page](https://github.com/hydephp/DocsCI/blob/master/_pages/legal.md)

-[Laravel](https://laravel.com/) is a Trademark of Taylor Otwell.
-HydePHP is not affiliated with Laravel.

 > Please see the respective authors' repositories for their license files

 [Laravel](https://laravel.com/) is a Trademark of Taylor Otwell.
 Copyright © 2011-2022 Laravel LLC.
 HydePHP is not affiliated with Laravel.